Sound Space Musical Terms and Definitions Glossary

 Zither: A stringed instrument played by plucking.

-Want to learn how to use these in real life?
+Want to learn how to use these musical concepts?

 Book your free trial lesson at Sound Space